Labyrinths & Liontaurs

 Spells: temple of sanctuary (divine 9)

-Special: After your turn in battle ends, the first opponent attempting to directly attack you must make a Will save to do so, against a DC base 10 + your even (Column B) Charisma modifier.
+Special: After your turn in battle ends, and if you are holding this rod in hand, the first opponent attempting to directly attack you must make a Will save to do so, against a DC base 10 + your even (Column B) Charisma modifier.
 If the save succeeds, the opponent can attack normally and is unaffected.
 If the save fails, the opponent can't follow through with the attack, that part of its action is lost, and it can't directly attack you until the start of your next turn.
-This rod can be used as if it were a light mace, but it deals only nonlethal damage.
+This rod can be used as if it were a +1 masterwork light mace, but it deals only nonlethal damage.

 Rod of Shocking Grasp